Characters: Friendship Is Magic: Mane Family Members

-- Boomerang Bigot: She bullies the Crusaders for not having their cutie marks, despite not having one herself.
-She only does it to avoid being bullied herself.
+- Boomerang Bigot: She bullies the Crusaders for not having their cutie marks to avoid being bullied for the same reason.

 - The Bully: Becomes this in "One Bad Apple".
 She even becomes friends with Diamond Tiara and Silver Spoon.
 Doesn't last the episode.

 - Character Tics: Blowing her mane out of her eyes, and flicking her tail over her flank whenever her lack of a cutie mark is brought up.

 - Country Cousin: Inverted; she visits the rural Ponyville from the suburban Manehattan.